About Chris Hill

 As the first person in his family to graduate from college, Chris earned a Bachelor of Political Science degree from Texas A&M University at Commerce.
 He also earned a Master of Accounting and Information Management degree from the University of Texas at Dallas, a Master of Business Administration degree from Webster University, and a Master of Pastoral Leadership degree from Columbia Biblical Seminary.

-Chris has been an active conservative volunteer and member of the community, serving as a Republican precinct chair, election judge, and delegate/alternate at Republican state conventions since 1996.
+Chris has been an active volunteer and member of the community, serving as a Republican precinct chair, election judge, and delegate/alternate at Republican state conventions since 1996.
 He previously served as the Treasurer for the Collin County Republican Party, and in 2010, Chris was named the Collin County Republican Party Volunteer of the Year.

 Chris and his family attend and volunteer regularly at Christ Fellowship church in McKinney.
-He is a member of the Rotary Club of McKinney, the Kiwanis Club of McKinney, the Texas Home School Coalition, and a Life Member of the National Rifle Association.
+He is a member of the Kiwanis Club of McKinney, the Texas Home School Coalition, and a Life Member of the National Rifle Association.
 He currently serves or has served on the board of directors for The Samaritan Inn, Minuteman Disaster Response, Hope Women’s Center, Boy Scouts of America Lone Star District, and the Allen Community Outreach Advisory Council.
 Chris is an Eagle Scout and a member of MENSA.